Apple Mac mini (2020) 3.6GHz Quad-Core, 256GB vs Apple MacBook Air (2020) full review

 In March 2020 Apple updated the MacBook Air and the Mac mini.
 The Air got a significant update, with improvements to the processor, RAM, graphics and double the storage.
 It also had a price cut on the entry-level model.
 The Mac mini saw its storage capacity doubled but nothing else.

-In terms of specs the Mac mini and MacBook Air have traditionally come in at the low end of what Apple offer.
-However, when the company launched the improved Mac mini and MacBook Air in October 2018 the specs were much better than offered previously, especially in the Mac mini.
+In terms of specs the Mac mini and MacBook Air have traditionally come in at the low end of what Apple offers.
+However, when the company updated the Mac mini and MacBook Air in October 2018 the specs were much better than those offered previously, especially in the Mac mini.

 Here's how the specs compare:

 |Display||13.3in Retina display with True Tone||None (supports up to three separate displays)|

 |Resolution||2560x1600 at 227ppi||n/a|